-MEDUXNEKEAG RIVER (2nd CD) - The Houlton Band of Maliseet Indians (Tribe) requested that the Corps assist them with aquatic ecosystem restoration or large scale watershed management planning.
+MEDUXNEKEAG RIVER (2nd CD) - The Houlton Band of Maliseet Indians (Tribe) requested that the District assist them with aquatic ecosystem restoration or large-scale watershed management planning.
 The District prepared a reconnaissance (Section 905(b)) report describing opportunities to assist the Tribe.
-The report was approved by the Corps' North Atlantic Division (NAD).
-The Tribe and the Corps executed a cost sharing agreement for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
+The report was approved by the U.S. Army Corps of Engineers' North Atlantic Division (NAD).
+The Tribe and the Army Corps executed a cost sharing agreement for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
 The District, together with the Tribe, Maliseet First Nation and Meduxnekeag River Association scientists, conducted fish habitat assessments in the fall of 2014 and 2015.
 The Meduxnekeag Watershed Assessment and Study Plan final draft was received from the contractor in December 2018.
-Reviews are ongoing and a final report will be released in 2020.
+Reviews are ongoing and a final report will be released in 2021.

 PASSAMAQUODDY TRIBE AT PLEASANT POINT (2nd CD) - The District has been conducting shoreline erosion investigations since 2016 through the Tribal Partnership Program (Section 203 of Water Resources Development Act of 2000) and Section 14 of the Continuing Authorities Program.
 Section 203 efforts have focused primarily on protection of Split Rock, an area of cultural significance to the Tribe.
 A report detailing alternatives to protect the site is expected to be released to the Tribe in 2019.
 Section 14 efforts have focused on protection of public housing further north.
 Feasibility study efforts are complete and final design efforts for the proposed rock revetment were initiated in the fall of 2018.
-Construction contract solicitation was initiated in late May 2020.
-Construction is scheduled for later this year.
+Construction was initiated in late 2020 and will be completed by the summer of 2021.